Our Commitment to Responsible Tourism

 Reduction in Waste, Water, Energy consumption

-• Implementing better control systems to highlight all our usages, setting movable monthly targets.
+• Review our control systems to highlight all our usages, setting movable monthly targets.

 • Reduce our Water consumption by 5% annually.